Techplement-dev/NoteSpace/README.md

 ## 🚀 Deployment

-NoteSpace is deployed on Vercel — both frontend and backend run serverlessly with Next.js API routes.
+NoteSpace is deployed on **Vercel**, with both frontend and backend running via Next.js serverless API routes.

+To deploy:
+1. Push code to GitHub
+2. Import repo in Vercel
+3. Add environment variable in Vercel dashboard: MONGODB_URI=your-mongodb-uri
+4. Deploy

+---